kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/_index.en.md

 ### Promtail

-The labelling for the Promtail DaemonSet has changed, requiring administrators to re-install the Helm chart.
+The labeling for the Promtail DaemonSet has changed, requiring administrators to re-install the Helm chart.
 As a clean upgrade is not possible, we advise to delete and re-install the chart.

 ```bash